malgarcias/cargo-rust-exercises/README.md

 In main.rs you code
 once you've build your proyect you run it with the command> "cargo run" from the project folder
+Afer you add a dependency you run >cargo build and Cargo will install the dependencies for you